At a glance

 If you are not a national of the European Union (EU), you may need to obtain a UK visa.
 This visa will allow to live and study in the UK.
 See the UK Border Agency website.
 Contact the University's International Office with any questions: firstname.lastname@example.org.

-From the summer of 2021, the UK's new Graduate Route post-study work visa allows you to apply to stay in the UK for up to two years after you graduate, with the opportunity to undertake skilled work.
+The UK's Graduate Route post-study work visa allows you to apply to stay in the UK for up to two years after you graduate, with the opportunity to undertake skilled work.
 Visit the University website for the latest information.

 How can Henley Careers work with you?